 For active CMMC levels that may be required by DoD, for example, any such requirement will be included in the issuing agency’s request.

-SEWP will verify CH compliance with these agency requirements at the quote level.
+SEWP will verify CH compliance with agency requirements at the quote level.

+Note that there is no historical data available to indicate the extent to which CMMC requirements will be required.

 DCAA audits and similar agency specific requirements are managed directly by the issuing agency.